Local Safety Program/High Risk Rural Roads

-The NJTPA is working with its federal partners, the New Jersey Department of Transportation (NJDOT), subregions and other state and local agencies to make travel safer and more reliable for all who use our region’s transportation system.
+The NJTPA works with its federal partners, the New Jersey Department of Transportation (NJDOT), subregions and other state and local agencies to make travel safer and more reliable for everyone who uses our region’s transportation system.
 To support these efforts, the NJTPA solicits candidate projects for implementation under two safety funding programs each fiscal year, the Local Safety and High Risk Rural Roads programs.
-These programs which fund “quick fix” improvements are described below.
+These programs, which fund cost-effective solutions that can make an immediate impact on their target areas, are described below.

 This federally-funded program is a component of wider safety planning at the NJTPA, supporting construction of cost-effective, high-impact safety improvements on county and local roadway facilities in the NJTPA region.
 Projects on State, U.S. and Interstate highways are not eligible for funding under this program.